Terence Nance is an artist born and raised in Dallas, Texas.

-In addition to his personal work, Terence is also an accomplished music video director having collaborated on short films and music videos with Blitz the Ambassador, Cody ChesnuTT, and Pharoahe Monch to name a few.
-Terence currently resides in Bedford-Stuyvesant, Brooklyn – along with the rest of The Swarm and is currently developing his sophomore feature, The Lobbyist.
+In addition to his personal work, Nance is an accomplished music video director, having collaborated on short films and music videos with Nick Hakim, Cody ChesnuTT and Pharoahe Monch, to name a few.
+Nance currently resides in Bedford-Stuyvesant, Brooklyn and is currently developing his next feature film.